splunk/public-o11y-docs/sp-oncall/get-started/user-roles-permissions.rst

 * User & Team Admin
 * Alert Admin & Team Admin
 * Stakeholders can be considered separate from all other roles as these users cannot be placed in any on-call schedules nor take action on incidents.
 They can be added to existing incidents and notified through their defined contact methods for awareness.
-For comprehensive information on stakeholders, see this XXXXXX stakeholders XXXXXX.
+For comprehensive information on stakeholders, see :ref:`stakeholders`.

 How to Change Global Roles
 ----------------------------------